Arkygautam/Campus_Chaos/README.md

 The prompt was simple:

-> Use an AI tool to create something fun, unique and interesting.
+> Use any AI tool to create something fun, unique and interesting.

 Instead of creating a conventional AI-generated image, poem or song, I wanted to build something interactive.